c-zhou/OatkDB/README.md

 ```

 ## Mancdb
 This tool is used for the final manual curation of the database.
 Even though `oatkdb` endeavours to build a clean core gene set, some noises may still be left. `Mancdb` provides an interface to manually curate the core gene set to be included in the database and rebuild the database.
 It takes three positional parameters: a gene list file, the temporary folder (used to run `oatkdb`) and the output database file name.
 The `Oatkdb` temporary folder is required to run `mancdb`.
-The gene list file follows the same format as the intermediate file `tmp_Gene.list` which can be found in the `oatkdb` temporary folder.
+The gene list file follows the same format as the intermediate file `Gene.list` which can be found in the `oatkdb` temporary folder.

 Here is the full list of the options, which can be shown with the command `mancdb -h`.